-With every macOS upgrade, full information about compatibility is typically not available on the day the new system is released or even shortly after.
-More information emerges over time, as Apple, Adobe, and other software developers test with the final public release and produce updates with fixes.
+With the release of macOS 13 Ventura, you’re probably wondering if your Adobe software will work in this major upgrade to macOS.
+We don’t usually know everything right away; that information emerges over time as Apple, Adobe, and other software developers test with the final public release and produce updates with fixes.
 I’ll update this article as new information comes out.